matteomanzini/group9_assignment_1/README.md

 The project is implemented by five ROS2 packages:

 **1. interfaces_assignment_1**
 : defines Ready.msg to advice if the robot is ready to compute the navigation.
-If the variable '''std_msgs/Bool ready''' is true, robot can move; false otherwise.
+If the variable `std_msgs/Bool` ready is true, robot can move; false otherwise.

 **2. laser_scan**
 : technique to detect three cylindrical tables.
 The node scan_subcriber identifies their position by clustering the points of laser and filtering them based on a range of acceptable distances.